https://github.com/milkypostman/melpa.git

 `-- flymake-perlcritic.el

-Notice that specifying an entry in :files
+Notice that specifying an entry in :files that is a list takes the

 first element to be the destination directory.
 These can be embedded

-further, such as the following—hypothetical—entry for :files
+further, such as the following—hypothetical—entry for :files,

 ("*.el" ("snippets"